Trail Planning

 Projects were analyzed for community benefit according to the goals of this planning process:

-An infographic showing the goals of the Sitka Trail Plan.
+An infographic showing the five goals of the Sitka Trail Plan: Health, Equity, Capacity, Economy, and Stewardship.

 Collectively agreeing on our priorities and advancing projects to shovel ready status helps Sitka compete for state and federal infrastructure funding.
 With this new plan guiding the way, we envision an even more robust trail system that supports the physical, mental, spiritual, and cultural vibrancy for future generations.